palomaneto/palomaneto/README.md

 Explore my projects to learn more about how I combine healthcare knowledge with data-driven insights for better client outcomes.

+# 🔑 Vision & Mission

+Vision:
+Bridging clinical experience and health data to support preventive care.

+Mission:
+Applying health informatics and frontline clinical insight to improve how healthcare data is used for prevention and decision-making.

 # Certifications and Achievements